5800 students unlocked their dream jobs with UG/PG programs in top colleges. Apply Now!

 M.Sc is a post-graduate programme that builds on the knowledge students gained at the undergraduate level by providing them with an enhanced level of conceptual learning and comprehension of the subject.
 Admission to the M.Sc computer science programme is based on achievement in the graduation level programmes, making the programme more uniform.
 A candidate who has finished the post-graduate course can work in a variety of fields such as software development, teaching, networking, testing and so on.

 Candidates can apply for MCA a post-graduate programme that involves studies in computer languages, computer science applications in the data structures, IT field, the mathematics involved in computer science, and similar topics.
-The MCA programme also covers programming, computational theory, mobile technologies, network and database administration, mathematics, electronics, algorithm design and optimization, statistics, probability and other topics.
+The MCA program also covers programming, computational theory, mobile technologies, network and database administration, mathematics, electronics, algorithm design and optimization, statistics, probability and other topics.

 Eligibility Criteria - M.Sc CS vs MCA